WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

-## Serial Monitor Visualizer Output
+## ASCII Serial Monitor Visuals
 See the User's Pulse & BPM without leaving Arduino.
 Open the serial monitor for this ASCII visualization.
 * To Open Serial Monitor: `Arduino >> Tools >> Serial Monitor`
 ![asciiviz](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino/blob/master/pics/asciiviz.png)

-## Serial to Processing, our Mac App, or Third-Party Serial
+## Serial to Processing or our Mac App
 To talk to other App's via serial you need to disable the Serial Monitor Visualizer.
 Change:
 ```